Hong Kong students to boycott new term as protests continue

 READ: Our coverage of the Hong Kong protests

-But they quickly morphed into a wider pro-democracy campaign, in a city where young people are boxed in by the soaring cost of living and worsening job prospects.
+But they quickly morphed into a wider campaign for wider democratic freedoms, in a city where young people are boxed in by the soaring cost of living and worsening job prospects.